-Many people pay for cheap articles because they don't give their website the respect it deserves.
+Many people pay for inexpensive articles because they don't give their website the respect it deserves.

-Taking your blog seriously is a required step to making it a success.
+Being serious about your blog content is a required step to making it a success.

 Producing content for the minimum price possible that lacks any hint of authenticity or character will destroy your online reputation.
 You may not notice it today, but you will tomorrow when a more authentic voice steps into the void.

-If you are going to write a blog write it with heart and soul.
+If you are going to write a blog, then write it with heart and soul.
 Research your subject and make your posts something that your audience will enjoy reading.

 Producing quality work is never easy, but the alternative, to be meekly average, to be unauthentic, to be, "meh" is undoubtedly not worth the effort in the first place.